rotanov/fefu-mmorpg-protocol/README.md

 message to be sent while testing stage is not active, server MUST respond with `"result": "badAction"`.

+All testing API provided via web-socket.
+All testing requests need SID field in request body and can return `badSid` if SID is invalid.

 ## Get Constants

 Get a set of current constant values.